 Learn about nutrition and become an expert who can work with people to help improve health and change lives.
-Our nutrition program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+Our program meets the accreditation requirements set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), which is needed to pursue certifications as registered dietitian-nutritionist (RD or RDN) or dietetic technician, registered (DTR or DTRN).

 What Will I Learn?

 The nutrition major teaches you about science, psychology, the human body and how food and nutrition can promote health and well-being.
-You will explore current topics and practice culinary arts, nutrition education and counseling, nutrition status assessment, and how nutritional guidelines and medical nutrition therapy can enhance performance and quality of life.
+You will explore current topics and learn about culinary arts, nutrition education and counseling, nutrition status assessment, and how nutritional guidelines and medical nutrition therapy can enhance performance and quality of life.
+We offer a wide range of courses and activities that promote professional skill development.

 What is Unique About Our Program?